 2. Notice of Assignment, Discontinuance and Transfer

-5. Copies of mass marketing materials (if available at time of submission)
+5. Copies of mass marketing materials (if available at time of submission, otherwise please indicate not available)

 7. Trade secret request (if applicable)